 Dick's father worked for Auto-Owners until his death in 1945.
 Dick and Lorayne met in Auto-Owners Underwriting File Department in 1951.
 Lorayne continued to work there part-time, on and off over the years.
 Dick continued with the company for the duration of his career, retiring in 1993.
 He served on the Auto-Owners Board until 1999.

 Since 2006, the fund has granted more than $622,000 in scholarships!

 The Otto Scholarship Selection Committee consists of five independent reviewers from the greater Lansing area, with no conflict of interest with Auto-Owners or its employees.
 It is the intent of the scholarship committee that all applications submitted for review will be given a fair and balanced evaluation, based on the established criteria.

 Legal dependents of Auto Owners Insurance Group employees (not affiliates) are eligible to apply for this scholarship.
 The employee must be in good standing as verified by the HR department.
 It is not required that applicants live in the Lansing area to qualify.

 - Student applicant must be a senior in high school, and may seek this scholarship for their freshman year of college only.
 This is a one-time non-renewable scholarship.

 - Student must plan to enroll full time at an accredited 2 or 4 year educational institution in the United States.

 Awards typically range from $1,500 to $3,000, based on many factors including whether the recipient is attending a two or four year college.
-Students are assessed on academic performance, extracurricular activities, community service, employment, quality of essay and recommendation letters, and to a lesser degree, their driving record and family financial need.
+Students are assessed on academic performance, extracurricular activities, community service, employment, quality of essay and recommendation letter, and to a lesser degree, family financial need.